mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/OperationDefaults.md

 ## Default OperationContext

 The ``OperationClient`` holds onto a default ``OperationContext`` that is used to initialize every store it holds.
-By overriding this context, you can provide default contexts for your queries.
+By overriding this context, you can provide default contexts for your operations.

 ```swift
 let client = OperationClient()